 Developed in partnership with On She Goes, a digital travel platform for women of color.

 And even though it’s perfectly legal (in most places) to strip down and soak, the process feels as risqué as an after-hours skinny-dipping adventure.
 Numerous natural hot springs are scattered around the Portland metro area, and they’re worth the short car trip to get there.
-Check in advance for inclement weather and road conditions before heading out on a mini road trip.
+Check in advance for inclement weather and road conditions before heading out on your mini road trip.
 And if you’re looking to maximize your time, consider renting a cabin for a leisurely and cozy getaway.

-Hot Springs Around Portland
+Hot Springs Near Portland